 The two-story restaurant is situated right in front of the beautiful Waterway area and has a sprawling outdoor patio.
 But, it’s not just about location.
 Goose’s Acre believes in the PEOPLE of the community.

 “One of our biggest charity events is St. Baldricks, where we raise money for kids with cancer," explains Watkins.
 "People line up the Sunday before St. Patrick’s day to have their heads shaved on the patio.
 We are hoping to break the half a million dollar mark this year for fundraising.”

-“We do a two loop course on the Waterway (about a 5k distance) and afterward, The Goose provides a small snack buffet,” says Watkins.
-“We also have a runners menu and discounted menu items.”
+“We do a two loop course on The Waterway (about a 5k distance),” says Watkins.
+“We also have a runners menu offering discounted menu items.”

 The running club even has a beer sponsor.
-(Right now, it's Saint Arnolds.)
 Once you have run with the club 10 times you get a shirt from Fleet Feet and when you wear the shirt you get one free beer.

 “We have a lot of regular customers who have created their own menu items.
 We take suggestions and keep our customers involved in the process.
 We try to stay relevant to what is happening in the marketplace too.”

 You can enjoy dining specials every day of the week!